 Gastritis, or inflammation of the stomach, is usually caused by eating something that injures the stomach lining.
 Vomiting is the usual sign of gastritis.
 In cases of acute gastritis, the vomited material may contain evidence of whatever the pet ate (grass, for example).
 Bile, froth, fresh blood, or digested blood that looks like coffee grounds may also be present.
 Abdominal pain may be signaled by a dog that displays a “praying” position, with the hindquarters raised and chest and forelegs held close to the floor; this position appears to provide some relief.
 Excessive thirst is often followed by immediate vomiting in dogs with sudden gastritis.
 Diarrhea may also be noted.
 Short-term or occasional vomiting is generally not associated with other abnormalities; however, longterm vomiting may be associated with weakness, lethargy, weight loss, dehydration, and electrolyte (salt) imbalance and acid-base disorders.

-Treatment and control are the same as for vomiting (see Digestive Disorders of Dogs: Vomiting in Dogs).
+Treatment and control are the same as for vomiting ( Vomiting in Dogs).
 The outlook depends on the cause of the vomiting and the ability to stop or control it.
 Short-term gastritis often responds well to fasting and avoiding further consumption of whatever triggered the condition.
 The outlook for longterm gastritis is variable.
 Research is ongoing in this area and trials of various diets and medications may provide new treatments in the coming years.

 Cancer of the digestive system is uncommon and represents less than 1% of all cancers in small animals.
 Older animals are predisposed, and adenocarcinoma and lymphosarcoma are seen more frequently in male dogs.
 Colorectal tumors are more prevalent in Boxers, German Shepherds, Poodles, Great Danes, and spaniels.
 No specific cause(s) has been identified for most gastrointestinal tumor types.
 Intestinal tumors in dogs tend to be malignant.